M.I.U. Album: Discarded tracks and further recording

 On December 13, 1977, the band held a session – for the vocal to "My Diane" and a Toys for Tots PSA – at Kaye-Smiths Studios in Seattle that was filmed for the television special Our Team.
 Intermittent sessions for M.I.U. – specifically, for the tracks "My Diane", "Belles of Paris", and "Winds of Change" – continued at Brother Studios and Wally Heider Recording from February 22 to June 28, 1978.
-The outtakes "Our Team" and "Egypt" (also known as "Why?") were released on the box sets Good Vibrations (1993) and Made in California, respectively.
-Still-unreleased tracks include "Beach Burlesque", "Go and Get That Girl", "How's About a Little Bit of Your Sweet Lovin'?", "Mike, Come Back to L.A", "Basketball Rock", "Bowling", "I Really Love You", "It Could Be Anything", "Rubles", "Ride Arabian, Ride", "TM Siddhi Program", a demo of "Almost Summer", and other tracks related to the Merry Christmas album.
+The outtakes "Our Team" and "Why" were released on the box sets Good Vibrations (1993) and Made in California (2013), respectively.
+Still-unreleased tracks include "Beach Burlesque", "Go and Get That Girl", "How's About a Little Bit of Your Sweet Lovin'?", "Mike, Come Back to L.A", a demo of "Almost Summer", and other tracks related to the Merry Christmas album.

 Release

 Music journalist Richard Williams reported, "Love and Jardine tried to offer M.I.U.
 Album to Epic, as the first delivery under their new deal.
 That they were turned down, on grounds of quality, is a tribute to Epic's discretion."

 Lead single "Peggy Sue" was issued in the U.S. in August and peaked at number 59.
 M.I.U. was released in September and reached number 151 in the U.S, becoming their first album to miss the UK chart completely since The Beach Boys' Christmas Album (1964).
 The Jardine-led cover of the Del-Vikings' "Come Go with Me" became a U.S. No. 18 hit in late 1981, when it was released as a single from the Ten Years of Harmony compilation.